congtp/Test/date25_8/notes.md

 - so in RTOS, since most MCUs have one core, so we can assume that we only have one process, and any thread create in the process(main()), can be treat like a lightweight process.

+## Multithreading in C++
+# there is some way to create the thread in C++
+- 1. Function Pointers
+  - Example:
+    void fun(int x){} // outside main
+    std::thread t1(func, x); // inside main
+- 2. Lambda Functions
+  - Example:
+    auto fun = [](int x){}; // inside main std::thread t2(fun, x); // inside main
+- 3. Funtors
+  - Example:
+    class Base{ // outside main
+      void operator()(int x){}
+    };
+    std::thread t1((Base()), x);  // inside main
+- 4. Members function
+  - Example:
+    class Base{
+      void fun(int x){}
+    };
+    Base b;
+    std::thread t1 (&Base::fun, &b, 10);

+- 5. Static Member Functions
+  - Example:
+    class Base{
+      static void fun(int x){}
+    };
+    std::thread t1 (&Base::fun, 10);

+- <note> <the important of the join>:
+  - Once thread is started we wait for this thread to finish by calling the join() function on thread object
+  - Double join will result into program termination
+    - Example: we call t1.join() 2 times
+  - It is good practice for check if the thread is joinable before joining. (using joinable())

+## Mutex
+# Race Condition
+- Race Condition is the situation where two or more threads happended to change a common data at the same time.
+- If there is a race condition then we have to protect it and the protected section is called critical section

+# Mutex:
+- Mutex is used to avoid race condition
+- We use lock(), unlock() on mutext to avoid race condition
+- <std::mutex::try_lock>
+  - Try_lock try to lock the mutex.
+Return immediately.
+Onsuccessful lock will return trues, otherwise return false.
+  - If try lock() is not able to lock mutex, then it doesn't get blocked that 's why it is called non-blocking
+  - If try lock()

 ## Exercise 2